 - The Australian forex market averaged USD $201 billion per day in April 2025, up from USD $150 billion in 2022 (a 34% increase)

 - Over half of Australia’s forex trading was for short-term currency deals (USD $107b).
-Spot made up USD $51 billion, forwards $36 billion, options $6 billion.
+Spot made up USD $51 billion, forwards $36 billion, currency swaps $6 billion and options $1.2 billion.

 1. Australia’s Role in the Global Forex Market

-Retail forex traders account for $2.5 billion of the overall turnover (1.2%).
+Retail forex traders account for $2.4 billion of the overall turnover (1.2% of local turnover).
 This is lower than the global average, which is 2.5%.

 Global Comparison